Lori Gill Psychotherapy ~ Holistic Wellness for Health

 Fantastic training-motivating to learn more.

 Information was great.
 Much of it I am already familiar with due to my role I addictions therapy, but still fair amount of new information—great.
-I learned a lot of new information that will definitely help with my clients.

-Treat the trauma not the addiction.
 Excellent facilitation, great energy, enjoyed presentation’s materials.

 This is a highly sought after workshop and ideal for police officers, therapists, residential staff, nurses, caregivers, military families, child welfare staff - anyone who works in or maintains a position where they are responsible for caring for others.